libmapper/libmapper/doc/tutorials/tutorial_c.md

 ### Receiving instances

-You might have noticed earlier that the handler function called when a signal update is received has a argument called `instance`.
+You might have noticed earlier that the handler function called when a signal update is received has a argument called `inst`.
 Here is the function prototype again:

 ~~~c